samayetadas/predict-future-sales/README.md

 * items.csv - supplemental information about the items/products.
 * item_categories.csv  - supplemental information about the items categories.
 * shops.csv- supplemental information about the shops.
+Unfortunately ,the sales_train.csv has not been included in the repository because of its large size.Please download the dataset from the Kaggle page https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data

 # Data fields